 Sometimes the names in the Table of Nations can be identified with a particular location or region, shown by many of the names in red on Map 1, and in some cases we can identify a particular ethnic/language group by name in this table, such as Javan (the Ionian Greeks), Madai (the Medes), Aram (the Arameans), Elam (the Elamites), Canaan (the Canaanites), or Mizraim (the Egyptians), each of whom had their own identifiable language.
-Some of these stayed in the same place through most of recorded history, speaking essentially the same language, 8 like the Egyptians, though their original language (Coptic) has almost died out, being replaced by Arabic.
-(Coptic) died out as a spoken language in the 17th century, being replaced by Arabic, though it survives as the liturgical language of the Coptic Church.
+Some of these stayed in the same place through most of recorded history, speaking essentially the same language, like the Egyptians, though their original language (Coptic) died out as a spoken language in the 17th century, being replaced by Arabic, though it survives as the liturgical language of the Coptic Church.